ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 ## Provision Virtual Router Appliance

 {: #VRA}
 The first step is to deploy a VRA that will provide IP routing and the firewall for the private network enclosure.
-The internet is accessible from the enclosure by an IBM Cloud provided public facing transit VLAN, a gateway and optionally a hardware firewall create the connectivity from the public VLAN to the secure private enclosure VLANs.
+The internet is accessible from the enclosure by an {{site.data.keyword.Bluemix_notm}} provided public facing transit VLAN, a gateway and optionally a hardware firewall create the connectivity from the public VLAN to the secure private enclosure VLANs.
 In this solution tutorial a Virtual Router Appliance (VRA) provides this gateway and firewall perimeter.

 1. From the catalog select a [IBM Virtual Router Appliance](https://console.bluemix.net/catalog/infrastructure/virtual-router-appliance)